 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether Zeus Virus Detected popup malware has been completely removed
+Verify whether Zeus Virus Detected alert has been completely removed